rayalan/binary-adages/content/vocabulary.md

 Three quick take away from this journey for me:

 1. I still ask "What do you mean by _term_?" all the time.
 But now I ask less because I don't know what I would mean by the term, and more because I'm not sure what others mean.
-2. Knowing vocabulary has made me more conversant in a number of concepts, which has helped me be a better engineer.
+2. Knowing vocabulary has made me more conversant in a number of concepts and thus helped me be a better engineer.
 3. Naming things -- aka vocabulary -- really is one of the two hard problems of computer science.

+What other lessons come to mind?